 $include somefolder/somefile $include-header file.yaml

 Each include statement must be in its own paragraph.
 That is, in its own line and separated by blank lines.

 The path can be either absolute or relative to the current file's directory.
-(If the include statement is in an included file, then the path is relative to the included file itself.)
-If no extension was given, ".md" is assumed.
+Besides, unix-style pathname can used.
+(If the include statement is used in an included file, then the path is absolute or relative to the included file itself.)

 File include can be used to separate chapters into different files, or include some latex files: